 The energyscee.com blog aims to provide a grounded perspective on the energy sector in Central Eastern and Southeast Europe.
 Michael LaBelle critically analyzes (sometimes with humor) the every day events affecting Hungary, the Southern Gas Corridor, the shale gas ‘revolution’, and the transition to a sustainable energy system, while emphasizing deeper processes involving security of supply, strategy, innovation and governance.

-Dr. LaBelle is an assistant professor at the Central European University Business School and in the Department of Environmental Sciences and Policy in Budapest Hungary.
+Dr. LaBelle is an associate professor at the Central European University Business School and in the Department of Environmental Sciences and Policy in Budapest Hungary.
 He teaches courses on sustainability and energy policy.
 His opinions expressed here are solely his own.

 Dr. LaBelle has conducted a range of energy research projects in the Central Eastern European region as well as the United States.
 These include understanding the role of governance and regulations involved in the transition towards liberalized and sustainable energy markets.
 He has worked on projects for USAID, the European Commission and the Energy Regulators Regional Association.
 In addition, he has written peer reviewed articles and consulting publications on the strategic movement of energy firms and the regulatory environment in the CEE region.
-Before joining CEU Dr. LaBelle worked as an independent consultant, for his company Limax Energy, his clients and partners include international organizations, consulting firms and universities.
+Before joining CEU, Dr. LaBelle worked as an independent consultant, for his company Limax Energy, his clients and partners include international organizations, consulting firms and universities.
 He held the position of Research Associate at the Regional Centre for Energy Policy Research at Corvinus University from 2005 to 2009.
 He has a PhD and MSc in Geographical Sciences from the University of Bristol.

 Any questions or comments please send an email to michael.labelle (at) energyscee.com